Websoft9Archive/ansible-memcached/docs/solution-backup.md

 ```
 The general manual backup operation steps are as follows:

-1. Use SSH to connect Memcached server, then backup the configuration file */data/config/memcached.conf*
+1. Use SSH to connect Memcached server, then backup the directory */data/apps/memcached*
 2. Backup completed